Gursavakhjhutty/gursavakhjhutty/README.md

 ## Professional Experience

+### Data Systems Fellow - UWNU | Ogden, UT
+*2025 - Present*
+- Building Data Reporting Systems via Excel, Python, and JavaScript
+- Developed Procedures and Policies in regards to Data Governance and AI Policies
+- Formulated Systems for Inventory Tracking, Software Asset Tracking, and published research on Data systems in the Non-profit space.

 ### Freelance Software Developer | Remote
 *2023 – Present*
 - Built full-stack applications in React, Node, and Express with MongoDB and MySQL backends